danmartinez78/robodog/docs/OLLAMA_DEPLOYMENT_CHECKLIST.md

 **Expected LLM Response**:
 - Should identify as robot assistant
-- Concise response (JSON specialist, not verbose)
+- Concise response (phi4 is direct, not overly verbose)
-- Fast response (<5 seconds for qwen2.5-coder:32b at 4.4 tok/s)
+- Fast response (<3 seconds for phi4:14b at 15-20 tok/s expected)

+**⚠️ Watch for GPU Degradation**: If response is slow (>10s), check jtop for issues

 **Verify**:
 - [ ] Response received within 10 seconds